uno-b/chess-socket-io/README.md

 # Chess Frontend

-This project is the frontend for a chess application, designed to work with the backend developed as a coding assignment for CodeMe by Unumandakh Bayandelger.
+This project is the frontend for a chess application, designed to work with the backend developed by Unumandakh Bayandelger.

 ## Folder Structure